zeinab-ai-software/slab-defect-detection/README.md

-# slab-defect-detection
-Steel slab defects classification using ML for predictive maintenance
 # Slab Defect Detection using Multi-label Multi-class Classification

 This project implements a machine learning model to **detect surface and internal defects in steel slabs**, based on process data collected from three key production stages in a steel factory: